dmarakom6/xscript/README.md

 ```python
 interpreter = core.XScriptInterpreter(source, debug=True)
 ```
+Or you can rewrite `xscript.py` to add a debug option.

 # How fast is it?
 Like lightning!
 No, no, it's a lie.
 Just a bit slow.